-Otherwise, feel free to browse my blog by scrolling down.
+Otherwise, do feel free to browse my blog.
 Enjoy! 😊

 Lots of parents are alarmed when they see selfish traits in their kids.
 But when they express these concerns to us, we remind them that the main part of the brain responsible for empathy is particularly undeveloped in young children.
 Empathy and caring are skills to be learned.
 In general, we want to caution parents about globalizing any egocentrism they might be perceiving in their kids at the moment.
 In truth, it’s developmentally typical for children to consider themselves first; it gives them a better chance of surviving.